-Analysis of the transcripts is currently underway to identify BP's, from transcripts and to then code the information into the database.
+Analysis of the transcripts is currently underway to identify BPs from the transcripts (such as above) and to then code the information into the database.
 Eventually all the transcripts will be coded in this manner allowing systematic and detailed analysis of evacuee behaviour across all the accounts.